MatTaNg/Moment/README.md

 21. Go back to Moments and be sure your picuture appears with an “Unknown” location
 22. Swipe right on the picture.
 23. Go to best moments – Your picture and video should appear.
-24. Go to AWS database and set your picture time to 10.
+24. Go to AWS database and set your picture time meta data to 10 and remove your UUID once again.
 25. Go to Moments and swipe on your picture.
 26. It should be removed from the Moments database but NOT from BestMoments.